ctubio/Krypto-trading-bot/README.md

 Before starting with a manual installation, ensure your target machine has Windows 7 or greater and [MSYS2](https://www.msys2.org/) installed.

-Use MSYS2 Terminal to install `make` (with command `pacman -S make`), and then proceed as usual with the installation.
+Use MSYS2 Terminal to install `make` (with command `pacman -S make`), then proceed as usual with the installation.

 ### Manual GIT Installation